Founders Shares: Here’s How to Avoid a Huge Tax Bill

-Founders share tax can be confusing and tax mistakes are very expensive.
-Read ahead to learn how to avoid a huge tax bill if you are selling shares as a founder before an IPO.
+Founders share tax can be confusing, and tax mistakes are very expensive.
+This guide explains how to avoid a massive tax bill if you’re a founder selling shares before your company’s IPO.

-More than ever before, founders are taking their companies public with less equity in their companies than in the past.
-In recent IPOs, founders only had an average of 7% stake in their companies, which is less than half of what tech company founders have had in the past.
+More founders are taking their companies public while owning smaller stakes than in the past.
+In recent IPOs, founders held an average of just 7% equity, less than half of what tech founders typically owned a decade ago.

 Companies are choosing to stay private longer instead of going public.